cdong1012/X-MAS-CTF/SN0W0VERFL0W/Solution.md

   ```
   ![Alt text](https://github.com/cdong1012/X-MAS-CTF/blob/master/SN0W0VERFL0W/images/2.png)

   * And we did get a SEGFAULT!
 Perfect!
-Now we know that this executable is vulnerable to Buffer Overflow!
+Now we know that this executable is vulnerable to Buffer Overflow cause we overflow the return address of whatever function being called causing it to access invalid address in memory.

 2. Next, we need to find out how big the buffer is